bemoid/bemoid/scss/components/input/README.md

 # Input

-The Bemoid input component for providing a visual look to the field inputs.
+Component for providing a visual look to the field inputs.

 ## Installation